claudinec/cc-drafts-scripts/README.md

 # cc-drafts-scripts

-Scripts for use with Drafts for iOS and macOS
+Scripts for use with Drafts for iOS and macOS.